37+ Best Outline Examples in MS Word | Google Docs | Apple Pages | PDF

 Types of Outlines

 Admittedly, there are a number of different types of outlines, considering that there are quite a number of different systems available to organize ideas.
-One type is a hierarchical outline, which shows relationships between ideas in terms of different levels.
+One type is a hierarchical outline, which shows relationships between ideas in terms and conditions of different levels.
 In this case, some examples of such outlines include:

 - Informal outlines, which are considerably less strict and formal than formal outlines.
 You may use report outline templates for these outlines, being that they are more subjective than formal ones.
 In the case of informal outlines, you can make them considerably simpler, such as making them in the form of simple lists with bullets or numbers, or even notes for organization.
 You need not include formal elements such as subordination or coordination.

 - Topic and sentence outlines, which are types of outlines that give you more freedom with how to arrange the topics and subtopics.
-These types of outlines allow you to provide overviews of your project, albeit in different ways.
+These types of outlines allow you to provide overviews of your project plan, albeit in different ways.
 In the case of topic outlines, each section and subsection is described in the form of phrases or words.
 In the case of sentence outlines, all your details, including the thesis and topics, are written in the form of whole sentences.

 Project Outline Examples